 If you make it helpful, you’ll impress your prospects and gain new subscribers who will remember your name.

-And if you design your questions strategically, it will give you invaluable insights on your target audience and a ton of new content ideas.
+And if you design your quiz questions strategically, it will give you invaluable insights on your target audience and many new content ideas.

 Or do you know any other content type that can help you achieve all of these things at once?